 This is one of a series of case studies, attempting to give a human feel to the positive impact the work of the Mullany Fund is having.

-This particular story is about Cassie*, who signed up to be mentored by our eMentoring project.
-It is presented in her words:
+This particular story is about Jarrod, who signed up to be mentored by our eMentoring project.
+It is presented in his words:

 “The Mullany Fund has given me an insight into careers in medicine that I would not have had without this project.
 The scheme has helped me by many means, including assisting me with my CV and UCAS Personal Statements.
 In addition to these I and my mentor discussed medical news at length, such as the junior doctors’ contracts and technology in medicine – improving my communication skills and debating skills.